 2016 Annual Alumni Luncheon Highlights the Influence of Education

-The Fogelman College of Business & Economics (FCBE) recently hosted its 24th Alumni Day Luncheon to celebrate some of the school's most distinguished graduates and honor its significant supporters.
+The Fogelman College of Business & Economics (FCBE) hosted its 24th Alumni Day Luncheon in November to celebrate some of the school's most distinguished graduates and honor its significant supporters.

 Donald E. Godwin, Esq., CEO of Godwin, Bowman, and Martinez, received the Outstanding Alumnus award.
 Melanie Carpenter, the senior vice-president and chief human resources officer at MAA, was named Outstanding Young Alumnus.
 Rajesh Subramaniam, the executive vice president of marketing and communications for FedEx Services, was awarded Distinguished Friend of the College.
 The keynote speaker for the luncheon was Paul Maidment, the director of Oxford Analytica's Analysis Division.